synthpop-galaxy/synthpop/docs/source/models.rst

 4. Metallicity Distribution
 5. Kinematics

-A model is implemented as a dictionary containing separate json files, one for each population.
-To avoid ambiguity, a ".popjson" extension should be used for these files.
+To avoid ambiguity, a ".popjson" extension should be used for the population files.
 Each files must define the following keywords::

     "name" : "name_of_the_population"